Do you love working with children? Would you like to be part of a child's journey to increased verbalizations?

 Junior Camp Counselors:

-This year we have 6 positions for Junior Camp Counselors.
+This year we have 3 positions for Junior Camp Counselors.
 This is a wonderful opportunity for undergraduates who love working with children and are considering a career working with children.
-Jr Camp Counselors welcome campers as they arrive, help with check-in and sign out, set up and orchestrate craft activities, and chaperone field trips at the PruneYard Shopping Center.
+Jr Camp Counselors set up and orchestrate craft activities and chaperone field trips at the Pruneyard Shopping Center.

 What to Expect:

 You will have access to self-paced study material covering the understanding of selective mutism, and empirically validated treatments for selective mutism.

 2) In person Counselor Training